+Temple University Libraries is celebrating Open Access Week from October 24-30, 2022.
 Open Access Week is a yearly international celebration that aims to increase awareness about open access (OA).
 Most academic work is locked up behind a paywall, available only to those who are affiliated with a college or university.
 OA scholarship is completely free to read and reuse.
-Learn more about the importance of openly available scholarship at one of our OA Week events:
+Learn more about the importance of openly available scholarship and other related topics at one of our virtual workshops:

 Research Data Management Essentials Tuesday, October 25, Noon

 If you’re performing original research with the intent to publish, you must have a lot of data that you’ve collected and need to organize.
 This half-hour session will discuss general funder and journal requirements around data management, sharing, and reproducibility.
 It will also provide a brief introductory overview of ways to better manage and document your data.
 We will go over tools and platforms for organizing and sharing your research data.

 2023 NIH Policy Changes Wednesday, October 26, Noon

 On January 25, 2023, the NIH will implement a new policy that will change the requirements for most NIH-funded research.
 Grant applications for ALL research projects that generate scientific data will need to include a robust and detailed plan for how you will manage and share data during the entire funded period, and researchers will be expected to share their research data in a FAIR (Findable, Accessible, Interoperable and Reproducible) manner.